Vatsim-Scandinavia/controlcenter/docs/upgrade.md

 This release contains breaking changes to the theme system.

+### StatSim Activity Chart

+You might've noticed that the ATC activity numbers on users' profiles have started generating errors.
+This is due to a change in the StatSim API offering which we didn't get around to fixing before the API was deprecated and decomissioned.

+The new API requires the use of a dedicated API key, which has a corresponding [required new environment variable for authenticating to StatSim](configuration/index.md#vatsim).

 ### Theme System Migration

 The theme system has been completely redesigned to support light/dark themes and user preferences.